 The Penumbra Foundation in New York offers photo enthusiasts to get acquainted with an old technique while having their picture taken.
 The tintype, aka “the Polaroid of the 19th century” uses hand poured chemicals on an enameled sheet of metal to process an instant black-and-white photograph.

 This new book by street photography legend Joel Meyerowitz is a must-read for budding photographers.
 In it, Meyerowitz shares tips for everything from how to set up your camera to shoot on the street to how to train your eye to see and frame the best shots on the go.
 Of course, the book is thoroughly illustrated with examples of his own groundbreaking work.

 To buy: $20, icp.org

 Fans of color photography will find this book absolutely fascinating and very useful.
 It does something very unusual—it traces the emergence of various hues in the context of 20th century historical and cultural events and reveals the works of art, products, and décor items that influenced their popularity.

 Istorage 1TB diskAshur2 USB 3.1 Encrypted Portable HDD

-Photographers who like to keep their work private will be very pleased to find this portable hard drive under the Christmas tree.
+Photographers who like to keep their work private will be very pleased to receive this portable hard drive.
 It features real-time 256-bit hardware encryption and PIN authentication that protects the data on it from external physical and automated attacks.
 It is dust and water-resistant and comes with a convenient travel case.